 - Click PUBLISH to finish the policy and rule creation.

 You have now configured Endpoint Protection in NSX-T. Your VMs are not yet protected.

-In an upcoming step, you will be activating your VMs in Deep Security.
-Consult the table to learn more about the activation methods.
+In an upcoming step, you will be activating your existing VMs in Deep Security.
+Consult the following table to learn more about the activation methods.
 Look below the table to find the procedure for Method 1 (which is the only method supported with the NSX-T deployment).